Simon-Martens/go-send/README.md

-# Send - Go Backend
+# Go-Send

 A lightweight, self-hostable file sharing service with client-side encryption.
 This is a fork of [timvisee/send](https://gitlab.com/timvisee/send) with the Node.js backend replaced by a Go implementation.

 This fork replaces the original Node.js/Express backend with a Go server, keeping the original frontend completely as it was (nor now).
-All encryption and decryption still happens in the browser using the Web Crypto API.
+All encryption and decryption still happens in the browser, and no encryption logic on the frontend was changed at all.

 ### Why reimplement the backend?

 The original `send` has a lot of dependencies (1980 of them!) for a project that doesn't really do all that much.
 Also, the server still runs on Node 16.
-Needless to say, maintaining and updating this to the newest version of its dependencies is a nearly impossible task; much less for a hobby developer.
-Luckily, the server runtime is mostly decoupled from the frontend; it used to be some server SSR and hydration; but the `choo` router/framework can be run in a browser alone.
-Which made the task of implementing a go server application trivial.
+Needless to say, maintaining and updating this to the newest version of its dependencies is a nearly impossible task; much less for a hobby developer like me, who wants to use this in production.
+Luckily, the server runtime is mostly decoupled from the frontend; it used to be some server SSR and hydration; but the `choo` router htat formaerly Firefox Send used can be run in a browser alone.
+Which made the task of implementing a basic go server trivial.

 ### So what's the plan?

-The plan is to ultimate replace client side rounting (choo) with server-side routing, replace rimraf & webpack with vite or sth eles and use go templates as far as possible.
-Through the nature of this project, a lot of browser stuff is still needed.
+The plan is to ultimate replace client side rounting (choo) with server-side routing, ~replace rimraf & webpack with vite~ (Done!) and use go templates as far as possible.
+Through the nature of this project, a lot of browser stuff is and will be still needed.

 ### What is changed?

-- **Node.js server**: replaced with Go (`goserver/`)
+- **Express server**: replaced with Go
 - **Redis**: Replaced with **SQLite** for metadata storage
-- **Firefox Accounts (FxA)**: Authentication removed (was optional)
+- ~Firefox Accounts (FxA)~: Authentication removed (did not work in modern FF anyway)
+- ~Webpack~ removed, introduced **Vite**.
+We have a lot of fewer build features now

 ### What will be Reimplemented?

-- **S3/GCS storage**: Uses local filesystem only
+- **S3 storage**: Local filesystem only as of right now
-- **Sentry**: Error tracking removed
+- Maybe **Sentry**: Better Error tracking than logging would be nice to have

-All frontend code is 100% original Choo-based UI.
+Almost all frontend code is still original Choo-based UI.
 This will be subject to change since our reimplementation of the backend might help us to implement a handful of new frontend features.
+Also, I might move header and footers to go templates, which may be overwritten by your custom template files.

 The compatibility with `ffsend` is kept as of right now.